© Crown copyright 2021

 COVID-19 is new and more research needs to be done to understand how our bodies respond to it.
 For example, we need to find out if antibodies are always produced and how long they last.

-If you have any concerns about your test result, get advice from a health professional.
+If you have any concerns about your test result, call 119 (free from mobiles and landlines).